apache/couchdb-documentation/src/config/replicator.rst

         .. versionadded:: 2.1

         Number of actively running replications.
-        This value represent the threshold to trigger the automatic replication scheduler.
+        This value represents the threshold to trigger the automatic replication scheduler.
         The system will check every ``interval`` milliseconds how many replication jobs are running, and if there are more than ``max_jobs`` active jobs,